skang06/CHANGENAMEminiproj3/README.md

 # Career Outcomes for Post-Doctoral Students
 ## Background

 According to the [National Postdoctoral Association](https://www.nationalpostdoc.org/page/What_is_a_postdoc), a "postdoc" is is an "individual holding a doctoral degree who is engaged in a temporary period of mentored research and/or scholarly training for the purpose of acquiring the professional skills needed to pursue a career path of his or her choosing."
 In other words, they are engaging in research and/or training at a university in order to decide what they want to pursue as a career.

-It would be interesting to see what career paths postdocs from different departments at Johns Hopkins University pursue.
+Thus, it would be helpful to see what career paths postdocs from different departments at Johns Hopkins University pursue.
 This could help the career center effectively accomodate current postdoctoral students at Hopkins.
+Students who are, in essence, at a university while they decide where to go in terms of career.

-Looking into common areas, such as academia, for-profit, goverment, non-profit willl prove useful.
-Additionally, looking into what type of role such as teaching could help as well, as well as the percentage going into non- science related fields.
+Looking into some of the areas that postdocs pursue, such as academia, for-profit, goverment, non-profit willl prove useful.
+Additionally, looking into what type of role such as teaching or non- science related fields could provide useful to career centers.

 A look into data from [Next Generation Life Science Coalition](http://nglscoalition.org/coalition-data/#close) will provide understanding on the different career paths that Hopkins postdocs from different departments pursue.